peslopes/Faire-Weather/README.md

 # Faire-Weather

 In this project I used SwiftUI and Combine.
 I chose MVVM as a design system with a networking layer.
-To make the unit tests, I used dependency injection to make the unit tests.
+To make the unit tests, I used dependency injection.